 These ingredients include things like:

-Some brands that identify their bread as "seven grain" or "nine grain" only use those grains on the crust while the majority of the bread is still made with refined white flour.
+Some brands that identify their bread as "seven grain" or "nine grain" only use those grains on the crust, while most of the bread still consists of refined white flour.

-Here are four types of breads that, along with an overall healthy lifestyle, may be healthier options for diabetes control:
+Here are four types of breads that may be healthier options for diabetes control:

 Fiber-enriched whole-grain bread

-Fiber is a type of carbohydrate that the body can't digest.
-It keeps bowels regular and assists in promoting a feeling of fullness.
-Fiber is also a significant nutrient that helps control blood sugar.
+Fiber is a type of carbohydrate that the body cannot digest.
+It keeps bowels regular and helps to promote a feeling of fullness.
+Fiber can also help control blood sugar.

 Multi-grain sandwich bread

-When choosing whole-grain bread, people should find one that includes ingredients like oats, quinoa, buckwheat, whole-grain wheat, brown rice, bran, and barley.
+When choosing whole-grain bread, people should find one that includes ingredients such as oats, quinoa, buckwheat, whole-grain wheat, brown rice, bran, and barley.

-As the diabetes epidemic continues to escalate worldwide, companies are pushing out a wider range of low-carbohydrate tortillas to appeal to health-conscious consumers.
+Manufacturers are increasingly providing a wider range of low-carbohydrate tortillas to appeal to health-conscious consumers.

-Many of the low-carbohydrate tortillas available on the market have added fiber to reduce the carbohydrate count.
-Some tortillas are simply made with low-carbohydrate ingredients, like whey and soy protein powders.
+Many of these low-carbohydrate tortillas have added fiber to reduce the carbohydrate count.
+Some tortillas contain low-carbohydrate ingredients, such as whey and soy protein powders.

 People can use low-carbohydrate tortillas as they would use bread, wrapping their favorite sandwich ingredients in the tortilla.
-Tortillas can also be used for mini pizzas, homemade burritos, and tacos.
+You can also use tortillas for mini pizzas, homemade burritos, and tacos.

-Grain-free breads made with ingredients like almond flour, coconut flour, and flaxseed meal can be found in specialty health food stores.
-Check the nutrition facts, since they may also be higher in calories.
+Specialty health food stores may sell grain-free breads made with ingredients like almond flour, coconut flour, and flaxseed meal.
+Check the nutrition facts however, since they may also be higher in calories.

-Continuing an exercise program, using doctor-prescribed medications, and consuming mostly low-glycemic foods are also the most effective ways for controlling blood sugar while allowing people with diabetes to continue eating the foods they enjoy.
+Continuing an exercise program, using doctor-prescribed medications, and consuming mostly low-glycemic foods are the most effective ways for people with diabetes to control their blood sugar while continuing to eat the foods they enjoy.